Rub' al Khali: Expeditions

 In June 1950, a US Air Force expedition crossed the Rub' al Khali from Dhahran, Saudi Arabia, to central Yemen and back in trucks to collect specimens for the Smithsonian Institution and to test desert survival procedures.

-In 1999, Jamie Clarke became the first Westerner to cross the Empty Quarter of Arabia in fifty years.
+In 1999, Jamie Clarke became the first Westerner to cross the Empty Quarter of Arabia in 50 years.
 His team of six, guided by three Bedouins, spent 40 days crossing the desert with a caravan of 13 camels.

 On 25 February 2006, a scientific excursion organized by the Saudi Geological Survey began to explore the Empty Quarter.
 The expedition consisted of 89 environmentalists, geologists, and scientists from Saudi Arabia and abroad.
 Various types of fossilized creatures as well as meteorites were discovered in the desert.
 The expedition discovered 31 new plant species and plant varieties, as well as 24 species of birds that inhabit the region, which fascinated scientists as to how they have survived under the harsh conditions of the Empty Quarter.

+In March 2012, Hajar Ali made the first known crossing of the Rub' al Khali by a woman.

 In February 2013, a South African team including Alex Harris, Marco Broccardo, and David Joyce became the first people to cross the border close to Oman of the Empty Quarter unsupported and on foot, in a journey which started in Salalah and lasted 40 days, ending in Dubai.
 The team only made use of three water stops along the journey and pulled a specially designed cart that housed all the supplies necessary for the entire expedition.

 In 2013, British adventurer Alistair Humphreys released his first documentary film, Into the Empty Quarter, documenting his walk through the Empty Quarter desert with Leon McCarron.